The COM page in the Add Reference dialog lists the COM components that were found in the registry on your machine.

 You can select a component from this list.

 However, these components cannot be consumed directly by the X# compiler.
-Therefore Visual Studio calls a tool (tlbimp.exe) that reads the typelibrary from the COM component and produces a managed wrapper around this COM object.
+Therefore, Visual Studio calls a tool (tlbimp.exe) that reads the typelibrary from the COM component and produces a managed wrapper around this COM object.
 This wrapper usually has a name that starts with "interop".
-In the Email example this is the case for the Internet Explorer component for which a Interop.SHDocVw.dll is generated.
+In the Email example, this is the case for the Internet Explorer component for which an Interop.SHDocVw.dll is generated.

-If the COM component is an ActiveX then a second assembly will be generated that has code that declares an object that inherits from System.Windows.Forms.AxHost, for the ActiveX control.
-Visual Stdio calls the tool "aximp.exe" for this.
+If the COM component is an ActiveX, a second assembly will be generated, with code that declares an object inheriting from System.Windows.Forms.AxHost, for the ActiveX control.
+For this, Visual Studio calls the tool "aximp.exe".
 The file names for these wrappers usually start with "axinterop", such as "AxInterop.SHDocVw.dll"

-Some COM components are used a lot and for these components a so called "Primary Interop Assembly" is installed on your machines.
-For these components no "interop" assemblies will be generated but the primary interop assemblies will be used when compiling.
-For example for ADO there is a primary interop assembly in the GAC.
+For the COM components that are used a lot, a so called "Primary Interop Assembly" is installed on your machines.
+For these components, no "interop" assemblies will be generated, but the primary interop assemblies will be used when compiling.
+For example, for ADO there is a primary interop assembly in the GAC.